WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

 2. CPRS Localization Strategy and Framework
 3. CPRS display of correct date format depending on Windows Locale

-There are some items that we couldn't do in the time alotted; but these should be easy to fix
+There are some items that we couldn't do in the time allotted; but these should be easy to fix

 1. Embedded strings in the source code were not converted to resourcestrings.